Core Concepts

 Templates and Static Files

-Templates and static files support cascading directories for easy customization:
+Templates and static files support cascading directories, configured in site.toml:

 How cascading works: